perturbing/hydra-tutorial/hydra-tutorial.md

 	```
 	nix-shell -p jq
 	```
-	Then for the script use
+	Then, to execute the script use
 	```
 	export CCLI_CMD=$(which cardano-cli)
 	./sample-node-config/gcp/scripts/fuel-testnet.sh ./preview-testnet/ ./test-head/Alice/AliceCardano.sk 4900000000